Loading Events

 Area Accommodations & Things to Do

-The official hotel partner for the Ring of Fire is Hotel Peppertree located on the west side of Bend, while other options include The Row, Cabin 22, and full Mount Bachelor experience at The Mountain.
-Alternatively, tent and RV camping is available first come first serve at the start/finish venue of Wanoga Snow Park, or you can check out the Camp or Sun Outdoors as well as private one-of-a-kind camping spots.
-However, if you prefer a more home-like experience, there are many vacation rentals available that suit a variety of needs from downtown bungalows to modern homes.
+The official hotel partner for the Ring of Fire is Hotel Peppertree, which is located on the west side of Bend.
+Other options include The Row, Cabin 22, and a full Mount Bachelor experience at The Mountain.
+Alternatively, tent and RV camping is available on a first-come, first serve at the start/finish venue of Wanoga Snow Park, or you can check out the Camp or Sun Outdoors as well as private one-of-a-kind camping spots.
+However, if you prefer a more home-like experience, there are many vacation rentals available that suit a variety of needs, from downtown bungalows to modern homes.

 Bend boasts a diverse culinary scene, marrying Pacific Northwest flavors with innovative twists, and is complemented by an array of craft breweries and local wineries that highlight the region's rich agricultural heritage.
 From gourmet food trucks to upscale dining establishments, Bend offers a gastronomic adventure set against its scenic mountain backdrop.
 Check out Eater's list of must-visit restaurants in Bend.